gajduk/mxWidget_JVectorMap/README.md

 ## Do you plan to add new features??

 Of course.
-Next on my list are to add widht/height and onclick microflows.
+Next on my list is the ability to add custom maps.
 Please let me know if you want a specific feature.

 ## Contributing